 Embark on the breathtaking nature walks along various walking trails;

-Along the 8km Sempaya Nature Trail, you can view the hot springs and primates.
-This 2-4 hour hike can take place in the morning or afternoon.
+Along the 8km Sempaya Nature trail, you can view the hot springs and primates, and this 2-4 hour hike can take place in the morning or afternoon.

 By the road, the tourist can use one of the two major roads from Kampala to Fort portal; it’s approximately 300kms from Kampala to fort portal via Mubende and its about 4-5 hours’ drive and the Kampala- Fort portal route via Mbarara-Masaka highway which is about 510km journey, 7-8 hour drive.
 But please note that the former is much shorter than the latter.